-I am a Chartered Clinical Psychologist with 15 years experience of working with children, families, and adults experiencing a wide variety of mental health difficulties.
+I am a Chartered Clinical Psychologist with extensive experience of working with children, families, and adults experiencing a wide variety of mental health difficulties.

 I completed my BSc (Hons) Psychology at Northumbria University in 2000.
 Following this, I worked as a research assistant for Newcastle University in a specialist affective disorders service.
 I was then an Assistant Psychologist for 5 years before completing my Doctorate in Clinical Psychology at Newcastle University in 2010.
 During my elective I specialised in working with Looked After Children, and developed a passion to promote the mental health and well-being of young people who have experienced a disrupted childhood and trauma.
 I am particularly interested in the impact of attachment difficulties, and the challenges inherent in parenting and caring for these children and young people.